 Apple apps such as QuickTime Player, Photos, and Keynote work with many kinds of audio and video formats.
-Though some apps might prefer specific formats, QuickTime movie files (.mov), most MPEG files (.mp4, .m4v, .m4a, .mp3, .mpg), some AVI and WAV files, and many other formats usually work in most apps without additional software.
+Some apps prefer specific formats, but QuickTime movie files (.mov), most MPEG files (.mp4, .m4v, .m4a, .mp3, .mpg), some AVI and WAV files, and many other formats usually work in most apps without additional software.

 Older or specialized media formats might not work in your app, because the format requires software designed to support it.
 If that happens, your app won't open the file or won't play back its audio or video.

 How to search for an app that works with your file